MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnamerightsmanagementlicense-canonical-property.md

 **Applies to**: Outlook

-Caches the use license for the rights-managed e-mail message.
+Caches the use license for the rights-managed email message.

 |||
 |:-----|:-----|